flechnical/PatBot/README.md

 ![bot online](https://user-images.githubusercontent.com/3502217/57025129-9f68f380-6c36-11e9-9719-0bd55b31ffba.png)

 Now we have to set up the roles we want to assign to a member who joins a certain voice channel.
 Head into the Server Settings and add the Roles `In Voice Channel 1` and `In Voice Channel 2`.
-If you want you can also enable "Display role members separately from online members" to show your Server members who are playing together (this only works if they don't have any other roles that have this option enabled):
+If you want you can also enable "Display role members separately from online members" to show to your Server members, who is currently playing together (this only works if they don't also have another role that have this option enabled):

 ![Create Roles](https://user-images.githubusercontent.com/3502217/57025798-7d707080-6c38-11e9-8fde-0ab2a55460e1.png)